NoxArt/SublimeText2-FTPSync/README.md

-SublimeText2-FTPSync
+FTPSync
 ====================
-*For Sublime Text 2 and Sublime Text 3*
+*Addon for Sublime Text 2 and Sublime Text 3*

-Simple and free plugin for FTP syncing.
+Simple and free plugin for FTP synchronization.
 Just hit the _save_ as usual and it's upped.

 What's there for you?
 * Multiple named upload targets